fontfish/AlbaMinchoKana/README.md

-# Proto Mincho Kana プロト明朝かな
+# Alba Mincho Kana プロト明朝かな

-Proto Mincho is a contemporary yet traditional Japanese kana typeface suitable for literature and long text.
+Alba Mincho is a contemporary yet traditional Japanese kana typeface suitable for literature and long text.
 It is modern in its design and details whilst retaining traditional features that make it well-suited for print media as well as digital use.

-Proto Mincho takes its name from being a test, the basis of knowledge for any future Japanese fonts I design.
-Despite the name, Proto Mincho Kana is made with the aim of eventually being a fully functional kana typeface.
+This font is named Alba Mincho (アルバ明朝) after the [Scottish Gaelic name](https://en.wiktionary.org/wiki/Alba#Scottish_Gaelic) for Scotland, where I am working on the design.

 ### Details